CASAschools/casa_schools_app/README.md

 ## Packages and Software

 These are the primary packages used to run the R Shiny dashboard.
-Please view the "session_info.txt" file for software information, package versions, and the full list of packages required.
+Please view the `session_info.txt` file for software information, package versions, and the full list of packages required.

 - shiny
 - shinydashboard